playcanvas/blog/_posts/2023-10-10-gltf-viewer-adds-webgpu-support.markdown

 _["130"](https://skfb.ly/6R9Ow) by mononofu is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)._

 Experience realistic photographic skies with our new projective sky dome!
-While previous versions allowed the selection and display of a skybox with an infinite projection, 4.0 introduces a dome-shaped skybox projection that incorporates a flat ground plane.
+While previous versions allowed for skyboxex with an infinite projection, 4.0 introduces a dome-shaped skybox projection that incorporates a flat ground plane.
 This warps the skybox texture to have a more believable appearance, delivering a more authentic and immersive perspective, melding your 3D models with strikingly realistic backdrops.

 #### Debug and Inspect with Render Mode